 SR-347 crashes have specific complicating factors that make the first hours after a crash especially important.

-Cell coverage is inconsistent on the middle segments of the corridor.
-Between approximately milepost 158 and milepost 165, coverage drops for some carriers.
+Cell coverage can be inconsistent on the rural middle segments of the corridor.
 If you can’t get a call through to 911, try texting your location.
 You can also flag another driver.
 This road is busy enough that someone will stop within minutes during daylight hours.

 Move off the roadway if you can.
 SR-347’s shoulders are narrow.
 A disabled vehicle on the shoulder of a 65-mph two-lane road is a secondary crash risk.
 If your vehicle is drivable, pull as far off the travel lane as possible.
 Turn on hazard lights.
 If it’s dark, use your phone’s flashlight to make yourself visible.